 Unemployed and self-employed individuals will require accident insurance, too, along with unemployment and social security coverage.
 People in a higher income bracket will also require insurance with a pension institution; self-employed individuals are not obligated to do so, though.

 Prior to your arrival in Switzerland, you are able to open an account with a Swiss financial institution.
 However, you’ll need to offer authenticated and thorough paperwork.
 Granted, online banks might provide you with alternative steps.
 For the most part, it’s much simpler to open a bank account in person when you get to Switzerland.
 In metropolitan cities, financial institutions generally have English-speaking representatives to help you with this process.

 There are two types of banks: cantonal and national.
-The former are exclusive to canton citizens.
+The former is exclusive to canton citizens.
 As such, if you relocate from the canton, you might need to have your account transferred.
-If you relocate overseas, the bank will likely request closure of the account.
+If you relocate overseas, the bank will likely request the closure of the account.
 Regular banking services are also available at Swiss post offices.

 Upon relocating to Switzerland, you’ll be considered a Swiss tax resident based on:

 - the date you registered with the canton’s immigration office (see above);

 - when you arrived in Switzerland if you’re remaining here ‘permanently’; or